takashiishida/bibfixer/README.md

 ## Examples

-Example (1) Original bib entry.
-Authors are missing and "ai" is not capitalized.
+Example (1) Original bib entry from Google Scholar.
+Additional authors are omitted and indicated by "and others", and "ai" is not capitalized.
 ```bib
 @article{bai2022constitutional,
  author = {Bai, Yuntao and Kadavath, Saurav and Kundu, Sandipan and Askell, Amanda and Kernion, Jackson and Jones, Andy and Chen, Anna and Goldie, Anna and Mirhoseini, Azalia and McKinnon, Cameron and others},